Skip to main contentScroll Top

 As we arrive at the Arab quarter, I really notice that traffic is almost non-existent.
 And there is a reason, it is due to the high tax on vehicles, up to 5 times more expensive than in Europe (eg a Nissan Micra, €10,000 in France, is bought here for S$90,000 or €50,000!), combined with a bi-annual tax and a toll system (similar to the one in London), this strongly limits the desire to buy.

-But it is also because it is necessary to obtain a certificate of authorization, which is limited, because After all, money is not really an issue in Singapore, which has the highest concentration of millionaires in the world...
-D'where the great presence of luxury cars is also (and I'm not talking about "simple" ones) merco or BM…), if you’re going to buy an expensive car, you might as well go for it.
+But it's also because it's necessary to obtain a certificate of authorization, which is limited, because after all money isn't really a problem in Singapore, which has the highest concentration of millionaires in the world...
+Hence the large presence of luxury cars (and I'm not talking about "simple" Mercedes or BMWs...), if you're going to buy an expensive car, you might as well go all out.

 DSC_0360.JPG